borishejblum/kernscr/cran-comments.md

 # This is an update of the kernscr package
-* a NOTE sometimes appear when the suggested package org.Hs.eg.db is not available from Bioconductor
+* a NOTE sometimes appears when the suggested package org.Hs.eg.db is not available from Bioconductor

 ## Test environments